krishna0040/age_and_gender_detection/README.md

 After training the model and using best weights for the model,** we got an accuracy of 90% on the gender prediction and a mae of age about 4 years on the test data.**
 Thus the model is memory efficient (uses memory less than 12Gb ram overall) and at the same time also produces good results.

-The gui detects the face using yolov8n-face-lindevs.pt, as it is faster and better than haarcascade, which i was previously using.
-Thee gui draw a bounding box around the face and shows the age and gender of the person.
+The age_and_gender_detection_gui detects the face using yolov8n-face-lindevs.pt, as it is faster and better than haarcascade, which i was previously using.
+Thee gui takes and image as input and draws a bounding box around the face and shows the age and gender of the person.

+The live_detection_gui open a livecam and detects in real time.

+The video_detection_gui uses the video as input and detects the age and gender.
+For this, and the live_detection gui, a dictionary is made and a unique id is given to each.
+This is done to prevent the model from predicting the same face again and again.